Protection of Student Records (FERPA)

 You have the right to request that all directory information not be disclosed.
-This request can be completed online in your myMadisonCollege Classic Portal under Personal Information.
+You can set this preference online in your myMadisonCollege New Portal.
+Use the My Profile tile to access your privacy preferences.
 You may also visit the Enrollment Services office to make this request.
 You must present a picture ID at the time of your request.
 Revoking prior requests also requires a visit to the Enrollment Services office with a picture ID.

 How do I make a request to review my education records?

 You should submit a written request identifying the records you wish to inspect.
 The request should be delivered or sent to Madison College Enrollment Services.
 It may take up to 45 days to process this request.